Find your perfect college degree

-There is a notable drop of around 7 points on the average property crime rates in just over a year.
+There is a notable drop of around 7 points in the average property crime rates in just over a year.
 In 2020, there is a reported rate of 8.6 incidents per 1,000 from 15.6 incidents in 2019.
-The average violent crime rate, on the other and, remained at 0.9 incidents per 1,000 respondents both in 2019 and 2020.
+The average violent crime rate, on the other hand, remained at 0.9 incidents per 1,000 respondents both in 2019 and 2020.

-We are featuring both the Top 10 Colleges in the Cities with the Lowest Crime Rates and The Top Safest Small Colleges in the US
+We are featuring both the Top Colleges in the Cities with the Lowest Crime Rates and The Top Safest Small Colleges in the US.

-Top 10 Colleges in the Cities with the Lowest Crime Rates in 2020
+Top 15 Colleges in the Cities with the Lowest Crime Rates

 New York, New York